CONNECTIONS

 Who can apply for a connection?

-• Lower-flow gas users such as small gas generators and compressed natural gas
+- Smaller gas off-takers, such as small gas generators and compressed natural gas.

-• Suppliers, such potential hydrogen or biomethane projects
+- Smaller gas delivery facilities, such as potential hydrogen or biomethane projects (entry, and entry/exit).

-Your application for a new connection should be made via the Gas Customer Hub.
-Before you make an application, please speak to us to discuss your requirements.
-We will be happy to advise you.
+Your formal application for a connection will be made via the Gas Customer Hub.

-As a new applicant, you will need to register on the Portal and agree to terms and conditions.
-Please note that the first person to register your company in the Portal becomes the administrator for all users within the company.
+As a new applicant for a connection, you will need to register on the Hub and agree to terms and conditions.
+Please note that the first person to register your company in the Hub becomes the administrator for all users within the company.

 How much will it cost?

-For more detail about the costs of the connection process, please refer to the current Statement for Gas Transmission Connection Charging found in our Document Library
+For more detail about the costs of the connection process, please refer to the current Statement for Gas Transmission Connection Charging found in our Connections Document Library.

-Once your project is connected to the NTS, you’ll need to pay ongoing charges that are collected by National Gas.
-You can find details of these charges on our Charging page.
+Once your project is connected to the NTS, you’ll need to pay Gas Transmission Transportation Charges that are collected by National Gas from NTS Users (NTS Shipper Users or DNO Users).
+You can find details of these charges in our Statement of Gas Transmission Transportation Charges on our Charging page.

 How long will it take?

-The timescale will vary according to the type of connection you’re applying for.
-Here’s a guide to the timescales involved:
+Timescales will vary according to the type of connection you’re applying for.
+Here’s a guide to the timescales involved in delivering offers.

-• At the end of the build there is a commissioning phase to ensure that the site meets the requirements of the NTS.
+At the end of the Detailed Design and Build there is a commissioning phase to ensure that the site meets the requirements of the NTS.

-If you need to amend a live connection offer, the modification must go through the A2O process, with the associated costs.
-Before you submit any Application to Modify a Full Connection Offer, please speak to your Connections Contract Manager.
+If you have accepted an FCO and you wish to request an amendment to part or the whole FCO, your request must follow the A2O process, with the associated costs.
+Before you submit any Application to Modify a Full Connection Offer, please speak to your Gas Connections Manager.

 How to modify an existing connection